 About this Course

-Taught by a 4 person team including 2 Stanford-educated, ex-Googlers and 2 ex-Flipkart Lead Analysts.
-This team has decades of practical experience in working with Java and with billions of rows of data.
+Taught by a Stanford-educated, ex-Googler and an IIT, IIM - educated ex-Flipkart lead analyst.
+This team has decades of practical experience in quant trading, analytics and e-commerce.

 Let’s parse that.

 The course is down-to-earth : it makes everything as simple as possible - but not simpler